Review: Nikon Nikkor Z 28mm f/2.8

 Flare Resistance

 Not being a Nikon Z S series lens it does not have Nikon’s fancy Nano Crystal coating.
 However, it has their standard multi-layer coating of the optical elements in Nikkor lenses; Nikon Super Integrated Coating.
-Well, let’s put this lens true our normal stress test and challenge it in the most difficult situations.
+Well, let’s put this lens through our normal stress test and challenge it in the most difficult situations.

 It seems that when the sun is well inside the frame, the Nikkor Z 28 has huge problems dealing with the flares.
 You should not expect the same great flare resistance that we have seen from the S lenses, Nikkor Z 24/1.8 S or Nikkor Z 35/1.8 S. However, it is not as bad as it can seem.
 When I changed the angle just a little, the situation improved significantly.
 Compare tab A and tab B from the previous series with corresponding tabs in the following series.
 Furthermore, this lens could resist the flares very well when the sun was in other critical positions in the frame, like near the edges and the corners of the frame.